-D. Barberena and Matthew P. A. Fisher
+D. Barberena (1,2,3) and Matthew P. A. Fisher (1,4)

-JILA, Department of Physics, University of Colorado, Boulder, CO 80309, USA

-Center for Theory of Quantum Matter, University of Colorado, Boulder, CO 80309, USA

-T.C.M.
-Group, Cavendish Laboratory, University of Cambridge,

-J.J.
-Thomson Avenue, Cambridge CB3 0HE, UK

-Department of Physics, University of California, Santa Barbara, CA 93106
+JILA, Department of Physics, University of Colorado, Boulder, Colorado 80309, USA Center for Theory of Quantum Matter, University of Colorado, Boulder, Colorado 80309, USA T.C.M.
+Group, Cavendish Laboratory, University of Cambridge, J.J.
+Thomson Avenue, Cambridge CB3 0HE, United Kingdom Department of Physics, University of California, Santa Barbara, California 93106, USA

-(Dated: November 25, 2024)
+(Received 12 December 2024; revised 25 March 2025; accepted 31 March 2025; published 13 May 2025)

 We study in detail the postselection problem in a specific model: bosons hopping on a lattice subjected to continuous local measurements of quadrature observables.
-We solve the model analytically and show that the postselection overhead can be reduced by postprocessing the entire measurement record into one or two numbers for each trajectory and then postselecting based only on these numbers.
-We then provide a step-by-step protocol designed to recover connected two-point functions of the quantum trajectories, which display an exponentially decaying profile that is not observable in the unconditional, trajectory averaged, state.
-With the analytical solution in hand, we analyse the features of this postprocessing stage with the intention of abstracting away the properties that make postselection feasible in this model and may help in mitigating postselection in more general settings.
-We also test the protocol numerically in a way that utilizes only experimentally accessible information, showing that various quantum trajectory observables can be recovered with a few repetitions of the numerical experiment, even after including inevitable coarse-graining procedures expected under realistic experimental conditions.
-Furthermore, all the information required to design the postprocessing stage is independently present both in the unconditional dynamics and also in the measurement record, thus bypassing the need to solve for the conditional evolution of the model.
-We finalize by providing experimental implementations of these models in cavity-QED and circuit-QED.
+We solve the model analytically and show that the postselection overhead can be reduced by postprocessing the entire measurement record into one or two numbers for each trajectory and then binning trajectories based only on these numbers.
+Based on this simplification, we formulate a step-by-step protocol designed to recover connected two-point functions of the quantum trajectories, which display an exponentially decaying profile that is not observable in the unconditional, trajectory averaged, state.
+We also test this protocol numerically in a way that utilizes only experimentally accessible information, showing that various quantum trajectory observables can be recovered with a few repetitions of the numerical experiment, even after including inevitable coarse-graining procedures expected under realistic experimental conditions.
+We finalize by providing experimental implementations of these models in cavity-QED and circuit-QED platforms.